josephthomas08/Pewlett-Hackard-Analysis/README.md

-    a: the max number of mentors we can have from the pool is 1549 which gives us a 1:58 ratio, which could further differ if we go based on each title.
-This number is considering every one of them will enroll for the mentorship program, hence this can reduce further once we have the real figure. b : the number of mentors which is 1549 we beleive is lower ratio and as a result we should consider mutiple platforms for training and recuriting extensively to fill the gap created due to Silver tsuanmi
+    1. The max number of mentors we can have from the pool is 1549 which gives us a 1:58 ratio, which could further differ if we go based on each title.
+This number is considering every one of them will enroll for the mentorship program, hence this can reduce further once we have the real figure.
+    2. the number of mentors which is 1549 we beleive is lower ratio and as a result we should consider mutiple platforms for training and recuriting extensively to fill the gap created due to Silver tsuanmi
-    c: Due to consderable amount of fast paced change in technology and soft skill needs it will be better for PW to work with external third party trainers similar to online portals, local colleges and univeristies to develop cusomized training portals fine tuned to PW industry needs.
+    3. Due to consderable amount of fast paced change in technology and soft skill needs it will be better for PW to work with external third party trainers similar to online portals, local colleges and univeristies to develop cusomized training portals fine tuned to PW industry needs.
-    d: The anlaysis was done with two main understanding which was the birthdate was Jan 1 to dec 31 1965 and from the list of current employees.
+    4. The anlaysis was done with two main understanding which was the birthdate was Jan 1 to dec 31 1965 and from the list of current employees.